List of Caprica characters: Jordan Duram

 Jordan Duram is portrayed by Brian Markinson.
 Duram is an agent for the Global Defense Department investigating the train bombing.

 Keon Gatwick

 Keon Gatwick, portrayed by Liam Sproule, is a student at the Athena Academy as well as a member of the Soldiers of the One.
 He helps Lacy contact Barnabas Greeley.
 It is revealed at the end of the meeting that Keon is the one who constructed that bomb that Ben used, although he did not know what he was using it for.

 Barnabas Greeley

-Barnabas Greeley, the main antagonist of the first 10 episodes, is portrayed by James Marsters.
-Greeley is a terrorist leader and member of the Soldiers of the One.
-Barnabas is suspicious of Lacy, and often comes at odds with her.
+Barnabas Greeley, portrayed by James Marsters, is a terrorist leader and member of the Soldiers of the One.
+Barnabas is suspicious of Lacy, and often comes to odds with her.
 His main rival, however, is Clarice.
-The two of them continue to jockey for power and control of STO.
-Clarice later kills Barnabas and the rest of his crew other than Lacy, after receiving permission from the Mother to do so.
+The two of them jockey for power and control of STO.
+Clarice kills Barnabas and the rest of his crew other than Lacy, after receiving permission from the Mother to do so.
 He appears in episodes, 6, 9, 10 and 11.